Personal profile

 Personal Statement

-I am a Senior Lecturer and Chancellors Research Fellow in Digital Health and Wellness in the Department of Computer and Information Sciences (CIS) at University of Strathclyde.
+I am a Professor of Digital Health and Wellness in the Department of Computer and Information Sciences (CIS) at University of Strathclyde.

 I am founder and one of the directors of the Digital Health and Wellness Group (DHaWG) at Strathclyde who are leading multidisciplinary researchers in the area of user centered design, evaluation and implementation of a range of technologies for supporting health and wellbeing of individuals and the population.

-My background in in Human Computer Interaction (HCI) and the current focus of my work is on mobile lifestyle apps, how they can be designed and developed to be more evidence based and how their impact on the individual and on society can be properly evaluated at scale.
-I also has extensive experience in the design and evaluation of smarthome technology and independent living services and solutions such as telecare and telehealth.
+My background is in Human Computer Interaction (HCI) and the focus of my work is on usability and user experience (how technologies can be designed and developed to be more evidence based and how their impact on the individual and on society can be properly evaluated at scale).
+I am experienced in the design and evaluation of smarthome technology and independent living services and solutions such as telecare and telehealth.

 I conduct both controlled empirical lab based usability testing of interactive products and technologies and a range of qualitative user experience research methods (including questionnaire design and analysis and co-design methods with specific end user groups such as children, older adults and patients).